Juloos/MCDatapack.BacapTracker/README.md

 ### Commands

 - Use `/trigger bac_leaderboard` to see the ranking of "First Advancements".
-- Use `/scoreboard players set page_increment [bac_tracker.]vars XXX` to change the time (in ticks) between each page flip. `bac_tracker.` may or may not be present depending on you Minecraft version.
+- Use `/scoreboard players set page_increment [bac_tracker.]vars XXX` to change the time (in ticks) between each page flip, defaults to 200. `bac_tracker.` may or may not be present depending on you Minecraft version.
+- Use `/scoreboard players set update_increment [bac_tracker.]vars XXX` to change the time (in ticks) between each update of the scores, defaults to 20.
+You may increase this number if you experience tick latency.
+- Use `/scoreboard players set update_increment bac_leaderboard.vars XXX` to change the time (in ticks) between each update of the ranking, defaults to 20.
+Particularly tick-intensive if many players are connected, you may increase this number if you experience tick latency.

 # Installation
 See [this tutorial](https://minecraft.fandom.com/wiki/Tutorials/Installing_a_data_pack) for installing the datapack to your minecraft world.